The Snake Pit Overview:

 Quotes from

-Virginia Stuart Cunningham: Why not?
+Virginia Stuart Cunningham: That must be convenient.

-Virginia Stuart Cunningham: Is this 12?
+Virginia Stuart Cunningham: Your husband?

 Robert Cunningham: Tell me what have you been doing all these months?